Skip to the main content

 Wage & Salary

-Incomes vary considerably in this occupation.
+Incomes vary widely in this occupation.
 Homeopaths may earn very little until they have established a large enough practice.
 They may charge set fees per visit and charge for homeopathic remedies.

 Related Post-Secondary Field of Study